ansible-lockdown/Windows-2016-CIS-Audit/README.md

 This is the start of the layout for windows goss framework Its has the following setup

-- goss.yml - the main goss file to run (has to be used with a -g)
+- goss.yml - the main goss file to run (has to be used with a -g) - this loads all the sections as required
-- vars.yml - These are the variable used as part of the goss file
+- vars.yml - These are the variable used as part of the goss file - this is split into sections to control the variables - will get BIG
 - test-goss.txt - a text file to test the file commands and contains options
+- testing.yml - a goss.yml file to test vars with

 - Try to reuse as much as possible
-- use variables where you can to shorten and be more effiecient in the code
+- use variables where you can to shorten and be more efficient in the code
 - Build variables up

 ## To be done

-- sections to be split into folders to minimise size of the files
+- sign off on layout
+- write it
+- test it

 ## Example